webix-hub/docs/data/file_manager/events.md

 returns:

-- {bool} - if an event handler returns false, onBeforeEdit handler will not be called.
+- {bool} - if an event handler returns false, onBeforeEditFile handler will not be called.

 {{sample
 64_file_manager/02_events/04_rename.html